remix-run/remix/docs/guides/streaming.md

 ### When does the fallback render?

-The `<Deferred />` `fallbackElement` prop only renders on the initial render of the `<Deferred />` component.
+The `<Suspense />` `fallback` prop only renders on the initial render of the `<Await />` component.
 It will not render the fallback if props change.
 Effectively, this means that you will not get a fallback rendered when a user submits a form and loader data is revalidated and you will not get a fallback rendered when the user navigates to the same route with different params (in the context of our above example, if the user selects from a list of packages on the left to find their location on the right).

 This may feel counter-intuitive at first, but stay with us, we really thought this through and it's important that it works this way.
 Let's imagine a world without the deferred API.
 For those scenarios you're probably going to want to implement Optimistic UI for form submissions/revalidation and some Pending UI for sibling route navigations.

-When you decide you'd like to try the trade-offs of `deferred`, we don't want you to have to change or remove those optimizations because we want you to be able to easily switch between deferring some data and not deferring it.
+When you decide you'd like to try the trade-offs of `defer`, we don't want you to have to change or remove those optimizations because we want you to be able to easily switch between deferring some data and not deferring it.
 So we ensure that your existing pending states work the same way.
 If we didn't do this, then you could experience what we call "Popcorn UI" where submissions of data trigger the fallback loading state instead of the optimistic UI you'd worked hard on.

-So just keep this in mind: **Deferred is 100% only about the initial load of a route.** And that applies the same way whether that load is a server render or a client transition.
+So just keep this in mind: **Defer is 100% only about the initial load of a route.** And that applies the same way whether that load is a server render or a client transition.

 [link]: ../api/remix#link
 [usefetcher]: ../api/remix#usefetcher
-[deferred-response]: ../api/remix#deferred-response
+[defer]: ../api/remix#defer
-[deferred]: ../api/remix#deferred
+[async]: ../api/remix#async
-[usedeferreddata]: ../api/remix#usedeferreddata
+[useasyncvalue]: ../api/remix#useasyncvalue
 [react-lazy]: https://reactjs.org/docs/code-splitting.html#reactlazy